-In an emergency, FDA oversees the validity of tests developed by others through the Emergency Use Authorization (EUA) process.
-Every action FDA has taken during this public health emergency to address the COVID-19 pandemic has balanced the urgent need to make tests available with providing a level of oversight that helps to ensure accurate tests are being deployed.
+An important part of FDA's role concerns determining whether the tests developed for clinical use in the United States provide accurate and reliable results and to help provide timely access to such tests.
+In general, during an emergency, including this pandemic, FDA oversees the validity of tests developed by others through the Emergency Use Authorization (EUA) process.
+Every action FDA has taken regarding testing during this public health emergency to address the COVID-19 pandemic has balanced the urgent need to make tests available with a level of oversight to help ensure accurate tests are being deployed.

 COVID-19 has created a demand for new tests that is unprecedented in both volume and urgency.
-As with other emergencies, FDA has been extremely proactive and supportive of diagnostic test development by all comers-laboratories, and large and small commercial manufacturers.
-Even prior to any U.S. cases of COVID-19, FDA proactively reached out to developers to encourage the development of tests and to see what the Agency could do to facilitate development.
-In its COVID-19 Testing Guidance, FDA has provided flexibility to encourage innovation and help speed development of COVID-19 tests.
-FDA is engaging in rolling reviews of EUA submissions and is quickly authorizing tests that the science and data support.
-As outlined in the guidance, certain laboratories and commercial manufacturers are developing their own diagnostic tests and, once validated, are beginning to use them while they prepare an EUA submission for FDA review.
-In addition, under our policies, states that have the capacity and expertise to do so have been authorizing tests for use within a laboratory in that state.
+FDA has been extremely proactive and supportive of diagnostic test development by all comers, laboratories, and large and small commercial manufacturers.
+Even prior to any diagnosed U.S. cases of COVID-19, FDA proactively reached out to developers to encourage the development of tests and to offer assistance from the Agency to help facilitate development.
+To balance the urgent need to increase diagnostic testing capacity in the U.S. with the need to provide adequate oversight to help ensure that patients can depend on the results of these tests, FDA has announced several policies to facilitate oversight.
+These include engaging in rolling reviews of EUA submissions, and authorizing tests that have the necessary data to support that the criteria for issuance are met.
+To date, we have authorized more than 150 EUAs for COVID-19 tests.
+States that have the capacity and expertise to do so have been authorizing tests for use within a laboratory in that state.

 In a public health emergency, getting an accurate test is important not only for the individual patient, but for the public at large.
-All tests should be validated before use because it is critical that these tests work.
-FDA's policies do not change that.
-False positive and false negative results can contribute to the spread of COVID-19.
-As with medical treatments, we want tests to be safe and, in the case of diagnostics, accurate.
-FDA plays an important role helping to ensure we are getting accurate answers.
-We are monitoring the market for fraudulent and harmful tests.
-FDA has and will continue to take appropriate action against firms that place the public health at risk and follow up with bad actors.
-There are several cases where developers of tests have updated or changed claims at FDA's urging.
+False positive or false negative results can contribute to the spread of COVID-19, so all tests used for COVID-19 should be validated before use.
+FDA's public health emergency policies do not change that.
+As with medical treatments, we want tests to be safe and, accurate.
+FDA is monitoring imported test kit products and where appropriate detaining and examining them at the ports and border and is engaging in outreach when we become aware that test developers are making false or misleading claims about their tests.
+We are monitoring the market for fraudulent tests and are not issuing EUAs for tests that do not meet the EUA standards.
+FDA has and will continue to take appropriate action against firms and individuals that place the public health at risk.
+FDA updates its website continually to make clear which tests have been authorized by the Agency, and which tests have not.